CHICAGO – America is paying for its obese population.

-"I find it hard to believe that someone gets to be 800 pounds without recongizing that it's happening to them and then all of a sudden it's the responsibility of the public," said Rick Berman of the Center for Consumer Freedom.
+"I find it hard to believe that someone gets to be 800 pounds without recognizing that it's happening to them and then all of a sudden it's the responsibility of the public," said Rick Berman of the Center for Consumer Freedom (search).
 "If they don't have enough intelligence to put themselves in a better situation, I don't know why it becomes a taxpayer problem."

-Carmen Bowen disagrees.
-"Society is not doing enough for obese people," she said.
-Bowen said she spends her time reading poetry and watching TV.
+"Society is not doing enough for obese people," said Bowen, who said she spends her time reading poetry and watching TV.
 "It might not look like a good quality of life, but to me, this is all I'm going to have.
 And I'm going to make the best of it."

 Obesity is calculated by a person's Body Mass Index (BMI), a mathematical calculation determined by dividing a person's body weight in kilograms by their height in meters squared.